Sorted by receipt

 Start with the receiving number and inspection date.

-What incoming material inspection logs look like in Excel
+What receiving inspection workbooks look like in Excel

 When intake, inspection, disposition, and follow-up stay in one flow, it becomes much easier to avoid misses.